XyrenTheCoder/hydrogen/README.md

 ## start setting up

-The bot is ready to use, but first, you need to install required modules.
+The bot is ready to use, but first, you need to have Python installed and install required modules.
 <hr>

 **Requirements**